 - A proposition is a fundamental bearer of truth or falsity.
 (Propositions can be expressed by “statements”, “sentences”, “beliefs”, and so on, so we derivatively say those things are true or false, too.)

-- A conclusion is the proposition in an argument that is intended to be shown true.
+- A conclusion is the proposition that is claimed to be supported by the premises.

-- A premise is a proposition in an argument intended to help give truth-related
+- A premise is a proposition in an argument that is claimed to provide evidence for the truth of the conclusion.

 - An argument is valid just in case it is impossible for the premises to be true and